London The Exam Coach London The Exam Coach

 School Summary

-Westcliff High School for Boys was established in 1920 and is a boys’ grammar school in Westcliff-on-Sea, Essex.
-The school became an academy in 2010.
+Westcliff High School for Girls was established in 1920 and is a girls’ grammar school in Southend-on-Sea, Essex.
+The school became an academy in 2011 and has a sixth form which accepts both boys and girls.

 The school is part of the Consortium of Selective Schools in Essex: